Business in Whiting

 The Small Business Administration provides information on starting and growing a business.

 Take the SBA’s Readiness Assessment Tool

 (a quiz designed to help you figure out if you are ready to start a new venture):

 The Indiana Chamber of Commerce is a convenient source of reliable information that can help you make decisions regarding operating a business in Indiana.

 - Northwest Indiana Regional Planning Commission – http://www.nirpc.org

 - Indiana Department of Workforce Development – http://www.in.gov/dwd

 The City Council may approve property tax abatement if a project meets certain requirements and will benefit the community.
-Tax abatement for new construction and renovation projects will be considered using the following sliding scale.
-The amount and term of abatement is determined by the amount of Assessed Valuation added to the community.
-The percentage of abatement declines in equal amounts over the course of the term (i.e., 10% reduction per year over 10 years).
+Tax abatement for new construction and renovation projects will be considered and the term of abatement is determined by the amount of Assessed Valuation added to the community.

 All abatement requests must be submitted before the project begins.
 Contact City Attorney Denise Sejna at for additional information.